napari/napari.github.io/README.md

 ### Dev Server

-The Dev Server is thin wrapper over `express` and `jupyter-book` to live reload the browser whenever the theme or documentation is modified.
+The Dev Server a is thin wrapper over `express` and `jupyter-book` to live reload the browser whenever the theme or documentation is modified.
 To use the Dev Server, run the following commands: